-Kathy Sutherland, Administrative Assistant, x3285
+TBA, Administrative Assistant, x3285

 This stately building, originally designed as a dormitory and dining hall, was constructed of New Hampshire granite in 1912 and completed the following year.
 It is a replica of the magnificent Christ Church Hall in England, where John Wesley and other Methodists had eaten while attending Oxford.
 Samuel Bowne, who died in 1910, changed his will to provide the necessary funding for the building.

 After more than 90 years of service to Drew (first as a refectory and then as home to the Caspersen School of Graduate Studies), S. W. Bowne is getting some much-needed attention.
 Phase one, just completed, entailed repairs to the roof, reconstruction of some windows, and stabilization of the stonework (including the towers and gargoyles).
+This year, work was completed on upgrading the electrical capacity of the building.
 Funding for phase two is underway and, if successful, will involve a 4,500 square foot addition to the building, as well as renovation of first-floor offices.
-Detailed plans are on display in the lobby outside the Deans' offices.
+Detailed plans are on display in the lobby outside the deans' offices.

-S. W. Bowne is home to the Caspersen School Dean and Associate Dean, the Graduate Student Association (GSA), the Women's Studies Resource Center, and the offices of the English and philosophy departments.
-Academic advisers are appointed through this office, as well as appointments with either of the Deans.
+S. W. Bowne is home to the Caspersen School Dean and Associate Dean. the Graduate School of Admissions. the Directors of the Arts and Letters and Medical Humanities programs, the Graduate Student Association (GSA), and the offices of the philosophy department.
+Academic advisers are appointed through this office, as well as appointments with either of the deans.
 It is also the place to learn about grants and fellowships, calls for papers, job announcements, and GSA committee vacancies.
-You can relax in Thompson Commons, take your comprehensive exams, and present the oral defense of your dissertation-all in S. W. Bowne.
+You can relax in Thompson Commons. take your comprehensive exams, and present the oral defense of your dissertation-all in S. W. Bowne.

-There are copies of several scholarship/grant books that you may browse, as well as current copies of the "Chronicle of Higher Education" and "AAR/SBL Openings".
-Just outside the Dean's office, in the lobby, are postings of jobs and scholarships.
+There are copies of several scholarship/ grant books that you may browse, as well as current copies of the "Chronicle of Higher Education" and "AAR/SBL Openings".
+Just outside the dean's office, in the lobby, are postings of jobs and scholarships.

 Associate Dean Bill Rogers' office is located across from the mailboxes in the hallway.
 If you have a problem, do not hesitate to contact him-his advice and counsel are extremely helpful to obtaining your degree from Drew.